 Employee branding is a new twist in employee engagement and identity.
-Employee branding shapes the behavior of the employees such that they project the brand identity in their daily activities.
+It shapes the behavior of the employees so that they project the brand identity in their daily activities.

-The core idea is to transform your employees into brand ambassadors, presenting your brand in the best possible light.
+The core idea is to transform your employees into brand ambassadors.
+So that they can present your brand in the best possible light.

 According to Ted Bauer, “It is about getting your employees on board with who you are what you do.
 Then through social sharing and word of mouth, they convey that externally.”

 An organization with great employee branding not only turns your employees into brand ambassadors but also increases productivity.
 On top of that, brand loyalty, motivation and reputation also increases.